astrivant/polyad/docs/workloads/workload-storage.md

 that graph replacement behavior.
 Choose retention with this in mind:
 `whenDeleted: Delete` can delete data during suspension, graph cleanup or replacement, even if `whenScaled` is `Retain`.
-Retained claims keep their previous configuration; changing a claim template is not a PVC resize or data migration operation.
+Retained claims keep their previous configuration.
+Resize existing PVCs or migrate their data through separate storage operations.

 Within the same graph UID and node name, generated controller names remain stable.
 A new graph incarnation or activation receipt creates a different